Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-where the covariance matrix here is given in the $\xi^{\pm}$ basis from eq.~\eqref{xipm} and $R_{s_\Cbb\to s}$ is given in eq.~\eqref{eq:maccu}.
-The first equality is due to the fact that the latter is stationary under the change of basis $R_{LR\to \pm}$, given in \eqref{eq:Oliver}.
-We can then obtain the relative covariance in the $\pm$ basis as
+where the covariance matrix here is given in the $\xi^{\pm}$ basis from eq.~\eqref{xipm} and $R_{L_\Cbb\to L} = R_{R_\Cbb\to R}$ is given by eq.~\eqref{eq:maccu} with the replacement $\lambda_n \rightarrow \lambda_k$, applied to the left and right operators, respectively.
+The first equality is due to the fact that the reference state covariance matrix is stationary under the change of basis $R_{LR\to \pm}$, given in \eqref{eq:Oliver}.
+We can then obtain the relative covariance matrix in the $\pm$ basis as follows

-As we show in appendix \ref{sec:cv}, we can in fact analytically diagonalize $\Delta_\cTFD$ at $t=0$.
+As we show in appendix \ref{sec:cv}, we can in fact analytically diagonalize $\Delta_{\cTFD,k}$ at $t=0$.

-To evaluate the complexity of formation \eqref{eq:Snowy}, we must also evaluate the complexity of the vacuum.
-The relative covariance matrix of the vacuum is straight-forwardly obtained since the covariance matrices of both the vacuum and the reference state are diagonal in the $LR_\Cbb$ basis:
+To evaluate the complexity of formation \eqref{eq:Snowy}, we must also evaluate the complexity of the vacuum, which takes a relatively simple form in the $LR_\Cbb$ basis, in which the covariance matrices of both the vacuum and the reference state are diagonal, cf.~eq.~\eqref{eq:cello}:\footnote{The vacuum covariance matrix is obtained by replacing $\lambda_\rf\to\lambda_k$ in the reference covariance matrix, as is clear by comparison of the physical and reference Hamiltonians \eqref{dimlessHamiltonian1} and \eqref{eq:feta}.}